Paul Sanderford

 Paul "Buster" Sanderford (born November 8, 1949) is a retired college basketball coach who coached from the 1970s to 2000s.

-From 1976 to 1982, Sanderford accumulated 163 wins and 19 losses while coached the women's basketball team at Louisburg Junior College.
+From 1976 to 1982, Sanderford accumulated 163 wins and 19 losses while coaching the women's basketball team at Louisburg Junior College.
 At Louisburg, Sanderford won the NJCAA Division I Women's Basketball Championship in 1981 and lost the championship in 1982.
-As part of the Western Kentucky Lady Toppers basketball team from 1982 to 1997, Sanderford won the Sun Belt Conference women's basketball tournament seven teams and reached the final of the 1992 NCAA Division I women's basketball tournament.
+As part of the Western Kentucky Lady Toppers basketball team from 1982 to 1997, Sanderford won the Sun Belt Conference women's basketball tournament seven times and reached the final of the 1992 NCAA Division I women's basketball tournament.
 With 365 wins and 120 losses, Sanderford has held the record for most women's basketball wins at Western Kentucky for over twenty years.

 While coaching the Nebraska Cornhuskers women's basketball team from 1997 to 2002, Sanderford reached the final of the Women's National Invitation Tournament in 1997 and the second round of the 1998 NCAA Division I women's basketball tournament.
 After stepping down from his coaching position in 2002, Sanderford had 88 wins and 69 losses with Nebraska.
 Apart from coaching, Sanderford has worked as a color analyst from the 2000s to 2010s.
 Sanderford was selected to the Women's Basketball Hall of Fame in 2022.